Mugiwarren/NetworkAnalyzer/README.md

 Use the command: ``sudo sh restart.sh``

+# Access the application

+You can access the application by opening the following website: ``localhost:25000``

 # Credits

 We used the packet sniffer of Mustafa-Serhat-Uslu as part of our project: